-As a parent, I really wouldn't want to know that my kid was drugging men at local bars for the purpose of tricking them back to his apartment.
+As a parent, I really wouldn't want to find out that my kid was drugging men at local bars for the purpose of tricking them back to his apartment.
 I wouldn't want to know that he had been drilling holes in young men's heads to lobotomize them.
-I wouldn't want to know he was eating people or storing cut off penises and heads in his fridge (gotta keep 'em fresh!).
+I wouldn't want to know he was eating people or storing cut-off penises and heads in his fridge (gotta keep 'em fresh!).
 I'm not really sure how I would react to that news, although I'm about 99% sure my first reaction would be utter disbelief.

 I mean, how do you wrap your head around the idea that your sweet baby boy is now a serial killer?
 How do you cope with the knowledge that, as a child, he was going off behind your back and killing animals in the woods?
 How do you deal with the knowledge that he murdered his first victim in your kitchen when you were out of town for the weekend?

-I don't know that I would be able to believe it.
+I don't know if I would be able to believe it.
 At least not at first.

-... and knowing what I do about county jail, this kid is gonna be just fine for the measly three months he has to serve.
-Let that sink in: Three Months.
+Knowing what I do about county jail, this guy is gonna be just fine for the measly three months he has to serve.
+Let that sink in: three months.

-A three month sentence for a kid that's old enough to be in the military; i.e., old enough to go kill people in Afghanistan or Iraq, but apparently Brock isn't mature enough to do hard time.
+A three-month sentence for a guy who's old enough to be in the military; i.e., old enough to go kill people in Afghanistan or Iraq, but apparently Brock isn't mature enough to do hard time.
 At least, that's what his father wants you to believe.

-And let's be clear: The only reason Brock Turner didn't vaginally rape his victim with his penis is because he was too drunk to get it up.
+And let's be clear: The only reason Brock Turner didn't vaginally rape his victim with his penis is that he was too drunk to get it up.
 So, being a Stanford man, he did what any other intoxicated rapist would do in that situation.
-He raped her with his fingers and dry humped her in a pathetic attempt to commit a far more heinous crime than the one he was already committing.
-Yes, he dry humped her behind a dumpster in a vain attempt to get an erection.
+He raped her with his fingers and dry-humped her in a pathetic attempt to commit a far more heinous crime than the one he was already committing.
+Yes, he dry-humped her behind a dumpster in a vain attempt to get an erection.